darklight-studios/darklight-nova-core/README.markdown

 	}
 }
 ```
-7. Compile as a jar, with the same name as your module
+6. Compile as a jar, with the same name as your module

 ##### Plugins

-All plugins must be in a package called **undecided.package.name**, are subclassed from com.ijg.darklight.sdk.core.Plugin, and have no naming conventions.
+All plugins must be in a package called com.darklight.core.plugins, are subclassed from com.ijg.darklight.sdk.core.Plugin, and have no naming conventions.

 To create a plugin:

-1. Create package **undecided.package.name**
-2. Create a subclass of com.ijg.darklight.sdk.core.Plugin
+1. Create a subclass of com.ijg.darklight.sdk.core.Plugin in the com.darklight.core.plugins package
-3. Your plugin inherits protected void start() and protected void kill() from the Plugin superclass, the start method is what should initiate your plugin, and you should put anything needed to safely kill your plugin in the kill method
+2. Your plugin inherits protected void start() and protected void kill() from the Plugin superclass, the start method is what should initiate your plugin, and you should put anything needed to safely kill your plugin in the kill method
-4. Compile as a jar, with the same name as your plugin
+3. Compile as a jar, with the same name as your plugin

 ### Code Contributions